University of New Mexico football, 1892–1899

-The University of New Mexico football program from 1892 to 1899 represented the represented the University of New Mexico in its first decade of intercollegiate football.
+The University of New Mexico football program from 1892 to 1899 represented the University of New Mexico in its first decade of intercollegiate football.

 1892

 The 1892 University of New Mexico football team was an American football team represented the University of New Mexico as an independent during the 1892 college football season.
 The team compiled a 0–2 record.
 S. F. Jenkins was the team captain.

 Schedule

 1893

 The 1893 University of New Mexico football team was an American football team represented the University of New Mexico as an independent during the 1893 college football season.
 The team compiled a 3–1 record.
 Frederick O. Whiteman was the team captain.

 Schedule

 1894

 The 1894 University of New Mexico football team was an American football team represented the University of New Mexico as an independent during the 1894 college football season.
 The team compiled a 1–1–1 record.
-W. A. Zimmer was the coach, and Frederick O. Whiteman was the team captain.
+William A. Zimmer was the coach, and Frederick O. Whiteman was the team captain.